 Published on June 2, 2020 / Updated on January 9, 2024

 If you’ve ever taken a train journey in Germany, you will be familiar with the sight of groups of small gardens, each fenced off, with a little hut at one end.
-These are Schrebergärten, sometimes called Kleingärten, and they’re an important part of life in Germany.
+These are Schrebergärten, (German allotment gardens) sometimes called Kleingärten, and they’re an important part of life in Germany.

 Schrebergarten or Kleingarten are like British allotment gardens, or North American community gardens, where a large plot of land is broken up into small areas for the use of individuals for growing food.
+Many people think it’s called Strebergarten but that’s simply incorrect.
 In Germany, the average garden plot is a whopping 370 square meters, and usually includes a substantial little structure that serves as a garden shed, and a place to have a meal.
 Other common additions include kitschy garden ornaments like the Gartenzwerge, or garden gnome, and a big German flag flying from a pole.
-There are many jokes about people who love their allotment gardens, and the term ‘Speßig’ will pop up.
-This is a hard one to translate exactly, but sort of means someone who is stuck in their ways, loves the rules, and small minded.
+There are many jokes about people who love their allotment gardens, and the term ‘spießig’ will pop up.
+This is a hard one to translate exactly, but sort of means someone who is stuck in their ways, loves the rules, and small-minded.
 Of course, these attitudes are changing as more types of people take up Schrebergärten and make them their own.

 These early gardens were also called ‘Armengärten’, gardens for the poor.
 The working people of the now overcrowded and smoky cities in the early 1900s were encouraged to grow their own fruit and vegetables on plots of land not suitable for anything else.
 That’s why you see so many of these gardens along railway lines, and in strange corners along highways.
 Indeed, during the two World Wars, these gardens were critical to providing Germans with fruit and vegetables.